cypress-io/cypress/cypress/v1.0/documentation/1-Commands/15-each.md

 # Errors

-## cy.each() must be passed a callback function as its only argument.

-This error occurs when the argument passed to `cy.each()` is not a function.

 ## cy.each() can only operate on an array like subject.

 This error occurs when the subject passed to `cy.each()` does not have a `length` property.
 Ensure the subject passed to `cy.each()` is an array-like structure.